CantisW/discord-economy-bot/README.md

 * Type in `npm i` and wait for dependencies to install
 * Type in `npm start`

 Enjoy!
-Make sure it is set up and you have node.js (`v16.14.0` or higher) and discord.ts.
+Make sure it is set up and you have node.js (`v16.14.0` or higher).

 # Settings